chimera-linux/cports/README.md

 ```

 You can also stop the bootstrap process at a specific stage by passing the
-stage number (0, 1 or 2) as an argument after `bootstrap`.
-To explain what
+stage number (0, 1 or 2) as an argument after `bootstrap` (except when using
-is going on, read below.
+the `bootstrap.sh` script).
+To explain what is going on, read below.

 #### Bootstrap process - stage 0